Name of Project: VisioTherapy: Building an exercise quality dataset using a community of physiotherapists at professional rugby and sports clubs

 - Emovi (bio-medical device company for knee joint assessment)

 - Manchester City FC

 - Scottish FA

 - Badminton England

-The clubs have also indicated their interest in obtaining video analysis of training and matches from cameras in training pitches and stadiums.
+Some clubs also indicated their interest in obtaining video analysis of training and matches from cameras in training pitches and stadiums.
 This touches on a new market of data and models for the sports analytics community that can be reached in future.
-Several other use cases emerged from the study:
+From experience, other use cases include:

 - What is the project roadmap?
 That is: what are key milestones, and the target date for each milestone.